cberkhan/CS-320/README.md

 # CS-320

-How can I ensure that my code, program, or software is functional and secure?
-I ensured that my code is functional and secure by running JUnit tests and verifying the coverage for the tests was at least 80 percent.
+How can I ensure that my code, program, or software is functional and secure?\n I ensured that my code is functional and secure by running JUnit tests and verifying the coverage for the tests was at least 80 percent.
 I also tried to write code that was as clean and readable; however, I should have left comments throughout my code to make it easier for any reader to understand the functionality of the code.